 This works (and is conveniently used) because Guide Number definition is (distance x f/stop), therefore doubling GN doubles distance range (4x the light), OR doubles actual f/stop Number (1/4 the light), which is two stops either way.
 Actually for any number N, any GN gives same exposure at (N x distance) if using (fstop number / N).
 The N cancels for GN.
 This is true because of the coincidence that distance observes the inverse square law, and the area of f/stop number observes the square of the radius.

 Where do we get this guide number?
-There is a guide number chart in the speedlight flash manuals (for each zoom setting, see next page).
+There is normally a guide number chart in the speedlight flash manuals (for each zoom setting, see next page).
 Or in the camera manual specifications for the internal flash.
 Then we only need to know the distance between flash and subject to know proper aperture for manual flash exposure.
 Or, we can also determine or verify it ourself, since whatever aperture and distance that gives an actually correct exposure can compute guide number.
 This guide number is for Manual Direct flash, and this guide number will change as you zoom the flash head.

 Zoom: Zooming the flash head changes the guide number.
 Zooming in, to match the lens zoom (a more narrow coverage angle), concentrates the flash power into a more narrow brighter beam appropriate for the lens zoom, with a higher guide number.
 There will be a guide number chart in the flash manual, with a different guide number for various zoom values.
 See the sample guide number chart next page.

 If the speedlight does not zoom, then that's all it can do, so you can only use and compare that.
 But if it zooms, increasing the flash zoom mm number concentrates the power into a smaller beam.
 Doubling the zoom mm theoretically covers a 1/4 smaller area with 4x brighter intensity, two stops.
 Which you'd think the calculator could calculate, but the actual reflectors can vary individually.
 There is substantial area overlap (so frame edges are fully exposed), and usually double zoom mm might multiply guide number about 1.4x, or one stop (if that).
 Which is only a very rough approximation - because of course it depends on the individual reflector design.
-But guide number maybe about doubles from 24 mm to 105 mm (4x, 1/16 area coverage), which typically achieves only about a two stop increase.
+But guide number often maybe about doubles from 24 mm to 105 mm (4x, 1/16 area coverage), which typically achieves only about a two stop increase.
 There are variations, which prevent zoom calculation.
 The manufacturer creates a chart of guide numbers for nominal zoom values, and from it, the calculator uses the GN that you enter for the zoom you are using.

 Flashes that do not zoom (like the camera's internal flash) will have one guide number value.
 It is printed perhaps as (the Nikon D3200 internal flash specification chart):